Spicy Korean Chicken Wings

 Want more flavor options?
 Make my Korean Fried Chicken, and Vietnamese Chicken Wings for your next party!

 • Signature Korean flavors.
-These chicken wings are coated in spicy, sticky, and delicious gochujang sauce.
-It’s classic, bold, and undeniably addictive, so you won’t regret serving these at your next get-together!
+These chicken wings are coated in a spicy, sticky, and oh-so-delicious gochujang sauce.
+It’s bold, classic, and totally addictive—trust me, these will be the hit of your next gathering!

 What Is Gochujang